ChalesJin/gitLearns/README.md

 # gitLearns
 git commnd

-git is a version system
-git is a free software
+git is a distributed version system git is a free software